Gluten-free Salsa Verde Chicken and Rice Casserole is totally cravable. Creamy, cheesy comfort food with a Mexican twist.

 Directions

 - Return the skillet to the burner over medium-high heat, add the flour and milk mixture, and then add the remaining 1-1/2 cups milk.
-Season with salt and pepper then let the mixture come to a bubble (NOT a rolling boil,) stirring constantly.
+Season with salt and pepper then let the mixture come to a simmer, stirring constantly.
 Turn heat down to medium then simmer until thickened, 8-10 minutes, stirring constantly.
 Remove the skillet from the heat then stir in 6oz shredded cheese and sour cream.
 Taste then add salt and pepper if necessary.

 - Add the chicken mixture and rice to the cheese sauce then stir to combine and scoop into the prepared baking dish.
 Top with remaining cheese then broil until golden brown.